 Hispanic or Latino: 38.4%

-spoken in Arizona are English, Multilingual, Spanish, Chinese, Tagalog and Vietnamese.
+The major languages spoken in Arizona are English, Multilingual, Spanish, Chinese, Tagalog and Vietnamese.
 The religion followed in California include Christianity, Protestant, Jewish, and Muslim.
 California has largest number of Roman Catholics, followed by Mormon population.
 It is one of the fastest-growing and adopted groups in the state.
 Asian immigrants brought in and introduced Hinduism, Buddhism, Shintō, Sikhism, and Taoism.
 According to U.S Census estimation, California also has the largest Muslim community in the United States.

 California Population Quick Facts:

 Population, percent change, April 1, 2010 to July 1, 2014: 4.2%